anikettP/eterna-execution-engine/README.md

 **High-performance trading infrastructure for Solana DEXs.**

 Eterna is a backend system designed to simulate institutional-grade order execution.
-It handles **Market Orders** by intelligently routing trades between **Raydium** and **Meteora** to ensure the best execution price, managing high concurrency with robust queue systems.
+It handles **Market Orders** by intelligently routing trades between **Raydium** and **Meteora** to ensure the best execution price, utilizing a high-concurrency queue architecture.

 ---